-Learning outcomes are measurable skills or attitudes students should gain from a course or an assignment.
-They might also be understood as levels of cognitive knowledge that we hope students will achieve.
+Learning outcomes are measurable skills, knowledge, or attitudes students should gain from a course or an assignment.
 The act of writing can, in itself, develop knowledge and skills.
 W & C courses may also change students' attitudes about the writing process, about writing, or about public speaking.

 Learning outcomes should be clear both for a course and for an assignment.
 Ideally, assignments are structured so that students can build complex skills step by step.
 In reality, as they learn new skills, some of the older skills may temporarily, suffer.
-We commonly see this in writing with grammar and other basic skills.
-As students learn new forms of writing or focus attention on difficult new content, their basic writing skills may suffer.
+We commonly see this with grammar and other basic skills; as students learn new forms of writing or focus attention on difficult new content, their grammar may suffer.
 The best response is to encourage plenty of editing and revision, for example, by having students work on drafts in class or building in early due dates for drafts that get formative feedback.

 Learning Outcomes for Courses

 Common, but by no means exclusive, goals for W or C courses would be to develop the ability to:

 Communicate with various audiences (e.g., lay, expert, managerial, general public)

 Think critically, or view ideas or events from different perspectives

 Argue effectively for one side, or for a compromise position